 What have been your main priorities since taking on this role?

 We want to position Japanese education within ASEAN and give it some movement, but first of all, we focused on how we can establish it more strongly in the country.
 Today, we are not just a domestic university; Meiji University is a university within ASEAN also, which means we are capable of sharing the curriculum, the professors and the students throughout ASEAN.
-We want to promote the university as an institute which strengthens the entire individual including the student’s lifestyle and learn the value shared by all humanity.
+We want to promote the university as an institute which strengthens the entire individual, including the student’s lifestyle, and learn the value shared by all humanity.
 University education should be a composition or a mix, rather than just teachings in classrooms.
 We are currently working on something even bigger, which is the Meiji University ASEAN Center.
 The ASEAN center is a facility run by Meiji University and this acts as a base for various student and academic exchange programs within ASEAN countries.
 In the future, I want this to be on a larger scale, where students can move within these centers and institutions set up in a number of ASEAN countries.
 Up until now, the Japanese government has been very focused on Japanese traditions and Japan’s own uniqueness, but now we need to open up Japan to accepting a more global point of view and be more active on sharing what we have together.

 Meiji University is unique in that it has graduate schools, undergraduate schools, as well as a junior high and senior high school.
 Can you tell us more about this integrated approach to education and how the different levels feed into one another?

 We are also planning to set up a National Center for Manga.
 In addition, we have established the Meiji University Manga Library Reading Room in the School of Foreign Languages at Peking University.
 The Meiji manga library is aimed at passing on Japanese culture to young Chinese students.
-Every year, we do a symposium of manga and animation at Peking University, where students dress up in cosplay for Sailor Moon, a popular Japanese manga series.
+Every year, we do a symposium on manga and animation at Peking University, where students dress up in cosplay for Sailor Moon, a popular Japanese manga series.
 This has enabled Peking University students to change their perspective on Japan, which supports foreign relationships between Japan and China.
 For example, Japan and China had a diplomatic problem at the time of the symposium, and relations were very, very tense between the two countries.
 All events planned with Japan were canceled, except this manga symposium.
 The Japanese embassy was very worried about this.
 However, the creator of the anime series Gundam, Yoshiyuki Tomino, was there, and he held a seminar at the event.
 There is a large Gundam fan club in China, so all of these fan club members showed up at this event to see the author.
-This became the main event, rather than a demo against Japan.
+This became the main event, rather than a demonstration against Japan.
 What could have been something against Japan ended up being an homage to Japanese culture.
 Rather than the foreign affairs policies of Prime Minister Abe, I believe that Cool Japan has more power in supporting relationships.
-We are now looking to South America, and we donated 200 manga books to JAPAN HOUSE Sao Paulo for the purpose of furthering cultural interchange with Brazil.
+We are now looking to South America, and we donated 200 manga books to JAPAN HOUSE Sao Paulo for the purpose of furthering cultural exchange with Brazil.
 We want to position Cool Japan as the main core that supports our partnerships with other universities.